-According to Illinois’ Overdose Prevention Act, any layperson 18 years of age or older can get trained.
+According to Illinois’ Overdose Prevention Act, any layperson can get trained.
 This will allow them to possess and administer Naloxone to a person having an overdose.
 This also allows us to train individuals who can then go on to train other individuals (this is called the “train the trainer” model).

 How does one get Naloxone?

 From us!
-Our skillful Naloxone educators provide FREE trainings for community members at our walk-in clinic.
-Trainings are held on a first come first served basis.
+Our skillful Naloxone educators provide FREE training for community members at our walk-in clinic.
+Training is held on a first come first served basis.
 All trainees leave with a free Naloxone kit and an overdose prevention educational packet.
-We also provide private learning experiences for groups, businesses and organizations.
-To schedule one contact [email protected]
+We also provide private learning experiences for groups, businesses, and organizations.
+To schedule one contact [email protected].

 What will you learn about/take away from each training?